-While pure deep learning methods have already reached very high results on keypoint matching datasets, we show that there is still room for improvement.
+While pure deep learning methods have already reached very high results on semantic keypoint matching datasets, we show that there is still room for improvement.
 First, better backbones boost performance.
-We replace the commonly used VGG~\cite{simonyan2014very} backbone for a current swin-transformer~\cite{liu2021swin}.
-Second, we process features at keypoints with a SplineCNN GNN~\cite{fey2018splinecnn}, which adds helpful inductive biases incorporating the geometry of the keypoints to match.
-Third, we use transformers to mix information between and across images.
-We show that vanilla transformers can be outperformed by additional normalization techniques used in normalized transformers~\cite{loshchilov2024ngpt}.
-We argue that the employed normalization techniques are well-suited for our normalized feature representation: Instead of only normalizing at the end before doing cosine similarity and computing the losses, we normalize throughout in the normalized transformer, which helps in faster training and better overall performance.
+We replace the commonly used VGG~\cite{simonyan2014very} backbone with a Swin Transformer~\cite{liu2021swin}.
+Second, we process features at keypoints with a SplineCNN~\cite{fey2018splinecnn}, which adds helpful inductive biases incorporating the geometry of the keypoints to match.
+Third, we use Transformers to exchange information within and across images.
+We show that vanilla Transformers can be outperformed by additional normalization techniques used in normalized Transformers~\cite{loshchilov2024ngpt}.
+We argue that the employed normalization techniques are well-suited for our normalized feature representation: Instead of only normalizing at the end before computing cosine similarity and the losses, we normalize throughout the normalized Transformer, which helps in faster training and better overall performance.
 Our pipeline is trained using a contrastive~\cite{oord2018representation} and hyperspherical~\cite{mettes2019hyperspherical} loss together with data augmentation.

-Our work shows that the performance for keypoint matching, one of the classical and very well-studied problems in computer vision, has not yet saturated and can be enhanced by leveraging current deep learning methods.
-In particular, it seems that the combination of novel architectural improvements and training losses deliver improvements even in this relatively low data setting.
-Also no combinatorial subroutines are necessary given the capabilities of our neural network pipeline, simplifying our overall approach.
+Our work shows that the performance of semantic keypoint matching, one of the classical and well-studied problems in computer vision, has not yet saturated and can be enhanced by leveraging current deep learning methods.
+In particular, we argue that our contribution of hyperspherical architecture and losses enhances feature quality and improves training speed.
+Also, no combinatorial subroutines are necessary given the capabilities of our neural network pipeline, simplifying our overall approach.